ianhuang0630/BlenderAlchemyPlugin/README.md

-# Check back -- coming soon!
+# Coming soon!
+Star/watch the repo so that you can check back later!